dadhi/DryIoc/README.md

 * Register with resolution condition.
 * Register with associated metadata object of arbitrary type.
 * Resolve and ResolveMany.
-* Unknown service resolution via `Rules.WithUnknownServiceResolvers()`:
+* Unknown service resolution:
     * Optional automatic concrete types resolution
 * Instance lifetime control or *Reuse* in DryIoc terms:
-    * Nested disposable scopes, ambient scope context.
+    * Nested disposable scopes with optional names
-    * Supported out-of-the-box: `Singleton`, `InResolutionScope`, `InCurrentScope`, `InCurrentNamedScope`.
-Plus you can define your own.
+    * Ambient scope context
+    * Supported out-of-the-box: `Transient`, `Singleton`, `Scoped` in multiple flavors, including scoped to specific service in object graph
-    * `useParentReuse` option for injected dependencies
+    * `useParentReuse` and use `useDecorateeReuse` option for injected dependencies
     * Control reused objects behavior with `preventDisposal` and `weaklyReferenced`.
-* Extensive Open-generics support without special syntax: supported constraints, variance, complex nested generic definitions
+* Extensive Open-generics support: constraints, variance, complex nested, recurring generic definitions
-* Constructor, property and field injection.
+* Constructor, and optional property and field injection.
-* Static or instance factory methods in addition to constructor.
-Factory methods support parameter injection the same way as constructors.
+* Static and Instance factory methods in addition to constructor.
+Factory method supports parameter injection the same way as constructor!
 * Injecting properties and fields into existing object.
 * Creating concrete object without registering it in Container but with injecting its parameters, properties, and fields.
 * Generic wrappers: